XynaxDev/WarehouseProject/README.md

 <br>
 Email: workforxynax@gmail.com

 Thank you for checking out my Warehouse Inventory Management System repository.
 I hope you find the code and documentation both useful and informative.
-Your feedback and suggestions are welcome.
 Happy Coding! 😊